 Taxes owed \$6,000

 Less tax credit - \$1,000

 Taxes owed \$5,000

-A tax deduction allows you to subtract an amount from the income on which you must pay taxes:
+A tax deduction allows you to subtract an ar mount from the income on which you must pay taxes:

 Gross income \$25,000

 Less tax deduction - \$1,000

 Taxable income \$24,000

 Below are brief summaries of the tax incentives most likely to benefit adult, nontraditional students.
 Not all students or parents will qualify for these tax credits.
 Be sure to obtain a complete explanation of these tax incentives and consult with your tax advisor before you make financial decisions or use them in filing your federal income taxes.
+The College issues annual 1098T statements for tax purposes by January 31 each year.